tidymodels/hardhat/tests/testthat/_snaps/mold-formula.md

       mold(. ~ fac_1, example_train)
     Condition
       Error in `get_all_outcomes()`:
       !
-The left hand side of the formula cannot contain `.`
+The left-hand side of the formula cannot contain `.`.

 ---